cosmos/cosmos-sdk/docs/spec/lcd/readme.md

 The base design philosophy of lcd follows the two rules:

-1. **Doesn't trust any blockchin nodes, including validator nodes and other full nodes**
+1. **Doesn't trust any blockchain nodes, including validator nodes and other full nodes**
 2. **Only trusts the whole validator set**

 The original trusted validator set should be prepositioned into its trust store, usually this validator set comes from genesis file.
 During running time, if LCD detects different validator set, it will verify it and save new validated validator set to trust store.